-Biometrics are becoming a fact of life.
-All security experts agree we will become a biometrically identified society.
-Yet choosing the wrong biometric can place you in the hot seat for a class action lawsuit and significantly increase your liability.
+Biometric identification is becoming a fact of life.
+Security experts agree we will become a biometrically identified society.
+Yet choosing the wrong biometric identification can place you in the hot seat for a class action lawsuit and significantly increase your liability.

 If a vendor is collecting these type of biometrics the laws request they obtain written release in advance from subjects and then provide a written statement about the specific purpose and term of use for their stored biometrics.

 Wow, wait a minute…what about all those companies collecting face scans, photos and more?
 Are they in trouble?
 And is your institution subject to liability because you are using a vendor who is collecting biometric identification data?
 The answer is most likely YES.
 This is now the basis for multiple class action lawsuits against Shutterfly and Facebook for example who use facial tagging software to identify their users.
 These are serious lawsuits and could decide the new legal direction for collection of biometrics.
 Why provide an image of your precious body information – a part of your DNA to the increasing number of companies that ask for these?
 Do you want to have grocery stores or any company keep a part of you and then be hacked?
 Isn’t there is a safer alternative?
 Yes, there’s a better way.
 There’s another type of biometrics that are way less intrusive yet just as distinguishing and accurate as other biometrics.